Cjen1/haoc21-ae/README.md

   - `./update_reckon_dockerfile.sh`
   - `cd reckon`
   - `make run`
-- Within the reckon container execute the script to run all the tests (This will take quite a while unfortunately)
+- The final `make run` should have placed you within the reckon container.
+Now execute the script to run all the tests (This may take up to a couple of hours).
+Additionally running concurrent workloads in not a massive issue since the traces in the paper should not pin the CPU.
   - `python3 ./haoc.py`
 - Exit the container and return to this directory
 - Copy the data out of the container